Ultimate Easy Chicken Parmesan

 While the pan-frying does cook the chicken partially, it won’t be completely cooked through.
 So, you really only need to bake long enough to complete cooking the chicken and to melt the cheese.
 We bake for 15 to 20 minutes.
 That’s it.

-For serving, we like to add a small side of pasta topped with warm marinara sauce or even crisp vegetables.
-The chicken is very filling so there’s no need for lots.
+For serving, we like to add a small side of pasta topped with warm marinara sauce or even crisp vegetables — I especially love this green bean salad with shallots.

 Recipe updated, originally posted April 2013.
 Since posting this in 2013, we have tweaked the recipe to be more clear and added a quick recipe video. – Adam and Joanne

-This one is a classic — almost everyone we know has indulged in a plate of chicken parmesan, but not many have made it at home for themselves.
+We love this classic baked chicken parmesan recipe — almost everyone we know has indulged in a plate of chicken parmesan, but not many have made it at home for themselves.
 We admit, it has a few steps to it, but they are so worth it.
 In this case, homemade is where it’s at.
 For this recipe, we use our own marinara sauce since it is a little brighter and more fresh.
 (This can be done days or weeks in advance).
 If you’re in a pinch, store-bought is great.
 If you plan to buy jarred marinara sauce, you will need to buy 2 jars.
 About 1/2 of one jar will not be used.

 You Will Need